pnp/sp-dev-fx-extensions/README.md

 ## List Deployment

 This solution expects the site to contain a **Favourites** list.
+This list will hold all the favourites and hence everyone will have write permissions on this list.
 Here are 2 options to ensure this list exists:

 ### Option 1: Use the Included PnP Provisioning Template